rogerokello/weConnect-api/README.md

-# weconnect-practice
+# weconnect
-A simple app to practice creation of a business site
+A app to enable you manage your business and reviews.
+Please visit a prototype at https://rogerokello.github.io/weconnect-practice/